primordial-software-llc/gonzalez-art-foundation/SlideshowCreator/README.md

  - You can reuse the artwork (but not our logos or original text) in any way, as long as you credit us.
  - All people should have maximum access to art, and the good things that flow from creative works.

 So far I have tested downloading an image off this site and displaying it on my TV with a USB stick.
-Furthermore the works I'm for this artist I'm targetting are in the public domain and there are no visible terms of service on the website.
-In truth this is impossible to know or even know what I'm downloading so all the data will have to be held privately for personal usage.
-I don't need to duplicate the site.
+Furthermore the works I'm targeting are in the public domain and there are no visible terms of service on the website.
+In truth I'm not even going to know what I've downloaded until far later.
+All the data will have to be held privately for personal usage.
+I don't need to duplicate the site, only the data.
 I should be fine with the image rights as long as I don't try to actually open up a gallery.
-With this knowledge and testing I just need to grab all of the images and categorize them.
+With this knowledge and testing I just need to grab all of the images and categorize them now and dump that to a USB drive.

+1. Get all data for the images
+2. Target artists of my choosing to download the full images
+3. Copy to USB
+4. Plug into TV

 ### Categorization